alxanderjiang/Easy4PTK/README.md

 pip install scipy
 ```
 ## Base Mode: SSR Generation
 The base mode of Easy4PTK is used to generate ionospheric and tropspheric state-space representation (SSR).
-Coordinate constraints are supported.
+Coordinate constraint are supported.
 1. Change the 'sta_mode' of configuration file into 'Base' to set base mode of Easy4PTK as follows:
    ```yaml
    sta_mode: Base